Chowbus

 Chowbus is a technology company specializing in restaurant services, originally established as an online food ordering, payment, and delivery platform.
-It was founded in Chicago, U.S. in 2016 by Linxin Wen and Suyu Zhang.
-The company's primary mission is to bridge the gap between consumers and authentic Asian cuisine that is often underrepresented on mainstream delivery platforms.
+It was founded in Chicago, United States in 2016 by Linxin Wen and Suyu Zhang.
+The company initially focused on improving access to Asian restaurants on digital platforms.
 Over time, Chowbus expanded its services beyond delivery, venturing into software for restaurants, including a cloud-based point of sale (POS) system.
+The company has since evolved into a SaaS and AI-driven platform supporting restaurant operations and services across the United States and Canada.

 History

 Chowbus was conceived from the experiences of co-founder Linxin Wen, who, upon moving to the U.S., realized the difficulty of finding genuine Asian restaurants on existing delivery platforms and the high costs associated with their delivery services.
 Inspired by this challenge, Wen, along with Suyu Zhang, launched Chowbus in 2016 to support these restaurants by providing a dedicated platform.

 Starting with a focus on delivery, Chowbus soon extended its reach to over 20 cities across North America, Canada, and Australia, featuring menus in multiple languages including Mandarin and Cantonese.
 The platform offered a selection of Asian cuisines such as Chinese, Japanese, Korean, Vietnamese, and Indian.
 By 2022, alongside its successful delivery model, Chowbus expanded into the software as a service (SaaS) market, introducing restaurant management software and POS services.
 This shift aimed to support especially those restaurant owners new to the country, helping them with technological and marketing needs.

 On January 25, 2024, Chowbus sold its food delivery service to Fantuan Delivery.
 The existing Chowbus app was discontinued and service was migrated to Fantuan.
 The remaining parts of the Chowbus company have since shifted its focus toward the development and enhancement of its SaaS and POS services for restaurants.